Security Misconfigurations: How They Happen, Common Examples, Prevention

 ChaosDB: Unrestricted access to Azure databases

-Best practices for preventing security misconfigurations
+Best practices to prevent security misconfigurations

 Regularly update software and review hardening guides